jesuscc1993/anicon/README.md

 - Run it in AutoMode first so all folders are processed
 - Move out the incorrectly tagged folders and delete their icons
 - Run it in ManualMode and choose the correct results

-## Building from source

-### Requirements

-Run `pip install -r requirements.txt` to install required repositories.
-Run `pip install pyinstaller` to install the dependency that builds the EXE out of the PY script.

-### Build

-Run `build.bat`.

 ### I was promised memes.
 Gib memes.